cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2023-12-12.md

 ```
 As shown in the code, the component needs to be registered using the `define` function of the `customElements` window object.

-The code needs to be added to a `<script>` tag so that it can be used in an HTML page.
+To use a custom element in an HTML page, its code needs to be referenced in a `<script>` tag.

 ```html
   <!-- Add this to the document's head -->